lukaszkluge/coinExchange/README.md

 - .NET Core or .NET Framework installed on your machine.

-## License

-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to modify and use it for your own purposes.

 ## Acknowledgments

 - This project utilizes the National Bank of Poland (NBP) API to fetch exchange rate data.